zachghiaccio/lake-algo-routines/README.md

 Very small (diameter < 200 m) and/or shallow (depth < 1 m) lakes may be difficult to resolve, especially with ICESat-2.
 In such cases, the photon cloud is often too noisy for the algorithm to notice the presence of a lake.

+The most recent version of the code was completed in October 2019.
+I have since moved on to other projects, so any future updates will be limited in scope.
+However, this project was envisioned as a proof-of-concept for lake depth retrievals, from which other researchers can refine and improve the technique.
+Therefore, users are welcomed to make changes and improvements to the code, provided they use the citation given below.

 --------------------------------------------------------------------------------
 ## Contact